 Airport Rail Transit Models and their Feasibility

 While it is laudable that the planners did consider rail-based transit modes for Bangalore airport, these solutions currently in the offering will end up total boondoggles which will be useless for anyone if implemented as planned.
 This is because the rules of airport transit are different from other transit types.
-The transit map to the airport of a circular city like Bangalore and Hyderabad which have their airports far outside the city is mostly hub-and-spoke and in most cases will look like a tree, and will always be terminating points of travel as source/destination of everyone will be the airport.
-What about transfers, you ask?
-Airport travel is always preferred to be point-to-point unlike, say, an office commute because transfers in the middle add an element uncertainty to the equation which people heading to the airport don’t want, and those returning from the airport want to get to their destinations as soon as possible.
-And then there is the entire question of luggage.
+The transit map to the airport of a circular city like Bangalore and Hyderabad which have their airports far outside the city must mostly have to be hub-and-spoke and in most cases will look like a tree, and will always be terminating points of travel as source/destination of everyone will be the airport.
 Given all this, both the HSR and Metro as they are planned, designed to be linear point-to-point options between the airport and the city will end up white elephants as they will be useless for a majority of the city or unusable in terms of speed and distance.

 Building a straight-line rail line (HSR or Metro) between an airport and one point in the city might work for a linear city like Mumbai or Dubai, but will prove to be mostly useless for a circular city like Bangalore or Delhi as its catchment area will be only a small percentage of the city compared to that of a linear one (above), irrespective of the size of the city.
 The HSR is the worse choice among the two because added to the above fact, it’s route and destination will simply serve no one traveling to the airport.
 Why would all people coming from the airport want to go to Cubbon Park?
 Does everyone who fly live exclusively on and around MG Road?
 Even with hypothetical interfacing with the Metro at Yelahanka and Hebbal, this won’t work.
 It will have only 12 km running inside the city (Yelahanka to Cubbon Park), with a catchment area of only 120 km, around just 10% of the city, passing through no major residential, financial, commercial or business centers other than the CBD, which these days account for not much business anyway.
 There is no catchment area all the way from Yelahanka to Cubbon Park, everyone in Bangalore lives elsewhere!
 In comparison, the 52 km red line of the Dubai Metro serves 520 sq.km or a whopping 40% of the metropolitan area of Dubai’s 1287 sq.km, passing through the city center, many residential areas, and most of the city’s high-profile business, financial and shopping/commercial districts.